d7prog/Internet-Radio/README.md

 Audioeth.h<br/>

 2. Create new Arduino sketch called internet_radio_eth_1.0.
-3. Copy all files from the GitHub source folder to newly created Arduino sketch folder (the original  internet_radio_eth_1.0.ino will be rewrite).
+3. Copy all files from the GitHub internet_radio_eth_1.0 folder to newly created Arduino sketch folder (the original  internet_radio_eth_1.0.ino will be rewrited).
 4. Compile and download to ESP32 as usually.

 ## Notes